At deaf-friendly airports, customer service soars.

 Some deaf and hard of hearing people develop an ability to “read” speech.
 Some become so skilled, they nab speechreading jobs for football teams and the FBI alike.
 However, this is a rarity.
 Speechreading is a skill that not all deaf people possess.

 Make continual eye contact, and move your lips at a normal pace.
 If you run a restaurant, be willing to turn the lights up.
 The “dim, romantic lighting” at many upscale eateries is anything but romantic for deaf diners struggling to speechread!

 You proactively budget for a deaf-friendly environment by providing sign language interpreters and captioning services.

 It means formally writing down how much you’ll budget for interpreter requests.
 Do you have qualified interpreters handy?
 Will you need two interpreters or one?
 Have you had a conversation with your tax professional about making this form of accommodation a line item in your annual operating budget — and reaping tax credits?

 Logistics aside, a deaf-friendly business will honor and respect the cultural importance of interpreting services.

 Equally important is to recognize that not all deaf and hard of hearing people know how to sign; and to be aware that some may request CART (Communication Access Real-Time Translation) services instead.

-Your technology is up to snuff … but you don’t rely on it to do all the work.
+Your technology is up to snuff … but for deaf-friendly purposes, you don’t rely on it to do all the work.

 Some business transactions are too involved and lengthy to rely on pointing, gestures, and paper and pen.
 Examples include a doctor’s visit, an educational workshop or legal situation.